 Georgia ranks 7th in the Ease of Doing Business ranking by the World Bank.
 Why?

-- You can create a local company in 24 hours.
+- You can create a local company in just 24 hours if you are already on the ground in Tbilisi and have the necessary paperwork prepared.

 - The corporate tax rate of 15% and the dividend tax rate of 5% are due only when the owner distributes dividends.
 This means that all reinvested profits are tax free.